Is your coffee table crying out for moss? Is your dining table sick of having an empty bowl? Does your boring mantlepiece hate you?

 - Reindeer Moss (which is actually a lichen).

-Then glue your preserved moss pieces where you like.
-You can tear or cut them into smaller pieces as you please.
+(Reminder: You can tear or cut moss chunks into smaller pieces as you please).

 Feel free to add any extra details to spice things up.
 Small hardscape pieces (rocks or wood) can look great.